 A simple read which provides profound challenges and reminder about how our God is real and is indeed looking for willing hearts to just say, ‘Lord, use me, I am available and ready to serve.’
 A gentle reminder for us also that we do not actually have to travel very far to meet people who have yet to hear the name of our Lord Jesus Christ!

 Psalm 48:14 For this God is our God for ever and ever; he will be our guide even to the end.

 We may lose our world, but we cannot lose our confidence in Him.
 We may sometimes be surrounded with stories of broken promises, dreams that do not come true and disappointment, but like Aunty Say Bay, we cannot give up on God.
 People may ask then ‘What is the point?’.
 Our devotion to God does not always equate to fulfilled desires.
 The point is that there is a God that loves us and invites to a lifetime journey of faith following after Him.
 It may appear that sometimes God may have abandon us, but in truth, God is always doing something.

 Like what David says, in Psalm 39:7 And now, O Lord, for what do I wait?
 My hope is in you.

-In challenging environments, stories like this from Aunty Say Bay reminds us to not give up and to press on.
-We can trust in a loving and all sufficient God and say, not my will but Yours be done.
+In challenging environments, stories like Aunty Say Bay's story reminds us to not give up and to press on.
+We can trust in a loving and all sufficient God and say, "Not my will, but Yours be done."

 The book can be purchased via Wycliffe Malaysia.